How A Bridging Loan Can Help You Downsize Your Home In Retirement

 What is a bridging loan?

-A bridging loan is a short term loan that is secured against your property, or multiple properties.
-In the case of downsizing in retirement, your bridging loan would usually be secured against both your current property and the one you plan to purchase.
+A bridging loan is a short term loan that is secured against property, or multiple properties.
+When you downsize your property, your bridging loan would usually be secured against both your current property and the one you are buying.

 When describing bridging as a short term loan, it’s more precise to say that bridging loans against your own home are called regulated bridging loans.
 This refers to the fact that they are regulated by the Financial Conduct Authority (FCA), which gives you greater consumer protection than is offered by unregulated bridging loans.